A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Introduction

+\item There are different measures for the non-temperedness of $\varpi$, which lead to alternative formulations of the density hypothesis.
+In general not all of these are equivalent.
+For applications where the pre-trace formula is used directly our formulation works quite well.
+Examples that fall in this category are lattice point counting problems and optimal lifting.
+See \cite{JK} or \cite[Section~1.3 and Section~8]{AB} for related discussion in the context of $\textrm{GL}_n$.
+Another popular formulation is in terms of $p(\varpi)$, which is the infimum over real numbers $p\geq 2$ such that the matrix coefficient of $\varpi$ is in $L^p(\textrm{Sp}_4(\R))$.
+It is this invariant, which was used by Sarnak and Xue to formulate their multiplicity conjecture, see \cite{SX}.
+This aspect is considered in \cite{EGG} for spaces closely related to ours.
+One can deduce the value of $p(\varpi)$ from the information contained in $\Re(\mu_{\varpi})$, but in general not from $\sigma_{\varpi}$ alone.
+See \cite[Lemma~3.2]{GGN} for example.

-\begin{remark} Our arguments should in principle apply to other lattice families as well, but some difficulties arise in general.
-We choose to work with the paramodular group for several reasons.
-First, we can use the results from \cite{CI} to make the generic estimated derived using the Kuznetsov formula unconditional for square-free level.
+\item Our arguments apply in principle to other lattice families, but some difficulties arise in general.
+Indeed, the paramodular group is convenient for several reasons.
+First, we have the the results from \cite{CI} available.
+This makes the generic estimated unconditional for square-free levels.
 Second, as shown in \cite{Sc1, Sc2, RS} for example, the level structure given by the paramodular group has many nice properties.
-In particular it harmonizes with Arthur's classification.
-That said, we will take the liberty to comment on features that arise for other lattice families once in a while. \end{remark}
+In particular, it harmonizes with Arthur's classification.
+That said, we will take the liberty to comment on features that arise for other lattice families once in a while. \end{itemize}

-Note that besides density results as stated above one has absolute bounds towards the Ramanujan conjecture.
-For ${\rm Sp}_4$ these can be obtained by exploiting the transfer to ${\rm GL}_4$ established in \cite{Ar1, Ar2} (or \cite{AS} in the generic case).
-For generic (i.p. non-CAP) cusp forms $\varpi$ this leads to the bound $\sigma_{\varpi}\leq \frac{9}{22}$.
-(Note that if $\varpi$ is generic and transfers to a non-cuspidal form of ${\rm GL}_4$, then we even have $\sigma_{\varpi}\leq \frac{7}{64}$, see \cite[Corollary~3.4]{AS}.)
-On the other, for ${\rm Sp}_4$, we know that there are many so called CAP forms that strongly violate the Ramanujan conjecture.
-These all satisfy $\sigma_{\varpi} = \frac{1}{2}$, so that not even the absolute bounds towards Ramanujan (that hold for generic forms) apply.
-However, these forms are covered by Theorem~\ref{main_theorem}.
-This is not only convenient for possible applications, but also shows how robust Sarnak's density hypothesis is.